HMS Pandora (1779): Early service

 Pandora's first service was in the Channel during the 1779 threatened invasion by the combined fleets of France and Spain.
 The ship was deployed in North American waters during the American War Of Independence and saw service as a convoy escort between England and Quebec.
 On 18 July 1780, while under the command of Captain Anthony Parry, Pandora and Danae captured the American privateer Jack.
 Then on 2 September, the two British vessels captured the American privateer Terrible.
 On 14 January Pandora captured the brig Janie.
 Then on 11 March she captured the ship Mercury.
-Two days later Pandora and HMS Bellisarius were off the Capes of Virginia when they captured the sloop Louis, which had been sailing to Virginia with a cargo of cider and onions.
+Two days later Pandora and HMS Bellisarius were off the Virginia Capes when they captured the sloop Louis, which had been sailing to Virginia with a cargo of cider and onions.
 Under Captain John Inglis Pandora captured more merchant vessels.
 The first was the brig Lively on 24 May 1782.
 More followed: the ship Mercury and the sloops Port Royal and Superb (22 November 1782), the brig Nestor (3 February 1783), and the ship Financier (29 March).
 At the end of the American war the Admiralty placed Pandora in ordinary (mothballed) in 1783 at Chatham for seven years.